SEC Football Power Rankings: Week 4

 8. Missouri Tigers

-Missouri had a massive opportunity on Saturday, hosting No. 2 Georgia at home in an early game with a chance to catch the Bulldogs still in a morning slumber.
+Missouri had a massive opportunity on Saturday, hosting No. 2 Georgia at home in an early start with a chance to catch the Bulldogs still in a morning slumber.

 It didn't happen.
 UGA didn't play its best game and still beat the Tigers by 14 points, 43-29.

 The Tigers needed a great game plan and a world-class performance by senior quarterback Drew Lock.
-Instead, the signal-caller completed just 23 of 48 passes with 12 of those going to tight ends.
+Instead, the signal-caller completed just 23 of 48 passes, with 12 of those going to tight ends.
 Offensive coordinator Derek Dooley called a disjointed game, and the Mizzou defense struggled late.

 Even though the Tigers looked like they were holding UGA intact early, the Bulldogs got it going enough in the second half to win comfortably.
 That didn't change Lock's point of view.